hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 that the request parameter was understood and was taken into account when creating the output.
-For example, if a server is given a request parameter that is not part of the HAPI specification, such as `averagingInterval=5s`, the server must report an error for two reasons: 1. additional request parametrs are not allowed, and 2. the server will not be doing any averaging.
+For example, if a server is given a request parameter that is not part of the HAPI specification, such as `averagingInterval=5s`, the server must report an error for two reasons: 1. additional request parameters are not allowed, and 2. the server will not be doing any averaging.

 The outputs from a HAPI server to the `catalog`, `capabilities`, and `info` endpoints are JSON structures, the formats of which are described below in the sections detailing each endpoint.
 The `data` endpoint must be able to deliver Comma Separated Value (CSV) data, but may optionally deliver data content in binary format or JSON format.
-The structure of the response stream formats are described below.
+The structure of the response stream formats is described below.

 The following is the detailed specification for the four main HAPI endpoints as